Desert Hills High School (Utah)

 Desert Hills High School (DHHS) is located in St. George, Utah, United States, and is the second newest of the five St. George 4A public high schools.
 It is a part of the Washington County School District.
 Zone: south St. George, Bloomington, Bloomington Hills, Little Valley.
 Desert Hills High School's nickname is the Thunder and its mascot is Thor.

 Sports

-DHHS competes in the 4A division in region 10 with other Washington County schools and two high schools from Cedar City, Utah.
-Desert Hills will remain in 4A Region 9 for the 2019-2021 classification period.
+DHHS competes in the 4A division in Region 9 with all other Washington County (besides Enterprise High School).
+They also share the region with Cedar City High School in Iron County, Utah.
+Desert Hills will remain in 4A Region 9 for the 2023-2025 classification period.

 Demographics

 Desert Hills High School is considered by the NCES to be classified within a Rural: Fringe (41) area, defined as rural territory that is less than or equal to 5 miles from an urbanized area, as well as rural territory that is less than or equal to 2.5 miles from an urban cluster.
 NCES reports that 10.7% of students at DHHS are considered free lunch eligible, and 2.3% reduced-price lunch eligible.